Trungnef/DeepFace/README.md

     ```bash
     python run.py
     ```
-  - with your GPU (Recommend mượt như sunshine)
+  - with your GPU (Recommended mượt như sunshine)
     ```bash
     python run.py --execution-provider cuda
     ```

 2.  **Choose Images/Videos:** Use the buttons to select the image or video containing the face you want to swap *from* (source) and the image or video where you want to swap *to* (target).

 3.  **Adjust Settings:** Click "Show Options" to access additional settings:
     *   **Keep fps**: Keep original frame rate for video
     *   **Keep audio**: Keep audio of target video